sorin-ionescu/prezto/modules/tmux/README.md

 set-option -g default-command "reattach-to-user-namespace -l $SHELL -l"
 ```

-Furthermore, tmux is known to cause **kernel panics** on Mac OS X. A discussion
+Furthermore, tmux is known to cause **kernel panics** on macOS.
+A discussion
 about this and Prezto has already been [opened][2].

 Authors